- Solar advice hub

 Solar panel inverters generally require minimal maintenance, but it's important to perform some routine checks.
 These include:

-- Visual inspection for any visible signs of damage or wear
+- Visual inspection for any signs of damage or wear

 - Wiping the exterior of the inverter with a cloth every six months, to avoid build-up of dust or debris